 Go through your contact database and delete anyone who has:

-Not opened an email in over 3 months (less than that could be the result a busy last quarter)
+Not opened an email in over three months (less than that could be the result of a busy last quarter).

-Is marked “Ineligible” (if you’re a HubSpot user)
+Been marked “Ineligible” (if you’re a HubSpot user).

 Unfortunately, like your email contacts, the quality of your social media connections evolves with time, even if you’ve checked all these boxes.

-Companies change as do their audiences.
-With this in mind, take the time to examine your social media feeds with a fine-tooth comb and evaluate their relevance.
+Companies change, as do their audiences.
+With this in mind, take the time to examine your social media feeds and evaluate their relevance.

 Are the brands or individuals you are connected with active?
 Are they sharing content?
-Is what they are sharing relevant to your industry or target buyer persona?
+Is what they’re sharing relevant to your industry or target buyer persona?
 Does your buyer persona still care what they have to say?

-If the answer to any these questions is no, you should consider unfollowing them.
+If the answer to any of these questions is no, you should consider unfollowing them.

 Brands or people who are not active or are irrelevant to your industry or persona just end up being noise on your newsfeed.
 Clean them out to make room for connections that will offer truly valuable content and engagement opportunities for achieving your marketing goals.